-As part of BAPCPA, the debtor is required to complete the Current Monthly Income and Means Test calculations included on Form B22A found in the Appendix at page 10.
+As part of BAPCPA, the debtor is required to complete the Current Monthly Income calculations included on Form B122A-1 found in the Appendix at page 14.
 Current monthly income calculates the debtor's average income over the last 6 months, including income from all sources, taxable or not (but not including social security income) plus any amount paid by an entity other than the debtor on a regular basis toward household expenses.

-- 1. What are your monthly gross wages, salary, tips, bonuses, overtime commissions? - 2.
-What is your income from operating a business?
+1. What are your monthly gross wages, salary, tips, bonuses, overtime commissions?

-- 3. What income do you get from rental property? - 4.
+- 2. What is your income from operating a business? - 3.
+What income do you get from rental property? - 4.
 What interest, dividends or royalties do you get a month? - 5.
 What is your monthly pension or retirement income (not including social security)? - 6.
 What regular contributions do you receive from someone else toward household expenses, including child or spousal support?
 (This is separate from Column B if this is a joint petition). - 7.
 Do you receive unemployment compensation?
 What amount? - 8.
 Do you receive any other monthly income?
 Specify the source.

 Your total monthly income is then multiplied by 12 and then compared to the median family income for your household size in New Jersey.
 See information published at www.justice.gov/ust/.
-If your income is less than the median income, you do not have to complete the remaining portions of the Means Test form.
-If your income is greater than the median income, you must complete the remaining portions of the form.
+If your income is less than the median income, there is no presumption of abuse.
+If your income is greater than the median income, you must complete the Chapter 7 Means Test Calculation.
 Now you must calculate the 3 different types of allowed deductions for Means Test purposes.

-Subpart A. of Part V. calculates the deductions allowed under the Standards of the Internal Revenue Service.
-The standards are located in part in the Appendix at pages 19-23 and can also be found at the UST's website.
+Part 2 calculates the deductions allowed under the Standards of the Internal Revenue Service.
+The standards can be found on the UST's website.
 You will need to add the following deductions based on income or family size:

 - 1. The IRS National Standard for Allowable Living Expenses. - 2.
 The IRS Local standard for housing and utilities, non-mortgage expenses. - 3.
 The IRS Local standard for housing and utilities, mortgage/rent expenses. - 4.
 The IRS Local standard for vehicle operation/public transportation expenses. - 5.
 The IRS Local standard for transportation ownership/lease expense for up to 2 vehicles. - 6.
 Tax expenses including all federal income, self employment, social security and Medicare taxes, and state and local taxes, other than real estate and sales taxes. - 7.
-Other mandatory payroll deductions such as mandatory retirement contributions, union dues, etc.
+Other mandatory payroll deductions such as mandatory retirement contributions, union dues, etc. - 8.
+Monthly term insurance premiums. - 9.
+Court ordered payments, such as child support.

-- 8. Monthly term insurance premiums. - 9.
-Court ordered payments, such as child support. - 10.
-Education payments for physically or mentally challenged dependents. - 11.
+- 10. Education payments for physically or mentally challenged dependents. - 11.
 Childcare expenses. - 12.
 Unreimbursed healthcare expenses. - 13.
 Cellphone, internet or other special phone services needed for the health and welfare of you or your dependents.

-Additional expenses are also allowed for (1) premiums for health or disability insurance or a health savings account; (2) care given for elderly or chronically ill members of your household; (3) costs incurred for protection against family violence; (4) home energy costs in excess of the IRS Standards; (5) education costs (not to exceed \$147.92 per child) for dependent children under the age of 18; (6) additional food and clothing expenses in excess of the IRS Standards, and (7) charitable contributions.
+Additional expenses are also allowed for (1) premiums for health or disability insurance or a health savings account; (2) care given for elderly or chronically ill members of your household; (3) costs incurred for protection against family violence; (4) home energy costs in excess of the IRS Standards; (5) education costs (not to exceed \$160.42 per child) for dependent children under the age of 18; (6) additional food and clothing expenses in excess of the IRS Standards, and (7) charitable contributions.
 You are also able to deduct 1/60th of any amounts that are past due for secured claims, priority claims or for future payments on secured claims.